ppatel21/Twitch-copy-followers/README.md

 # Twitch copy followers

 Everyone recognizes me whenever I chat in a stream 😎 taking all the spotlight 😎.
-So I needed a second account to prevent that, let me chat like a twitch chat while not disrupting the stream I'm watching.
+So I needed a second account to prevent that.
+This allowed let me to chat like the dude without being disrupted while enjoying the stream.

 ## Usage

-Usage: `python main your_login_name your_second_id_oauth_token` then `--follow` to follow all people you are following in the account with `your_login_name` from your second account.
+Usage: `python main your_login_name oauth_token_from_browser` then `--follow` to follow all people you are following in the account with `your_login_name` from your second account.

+Please follow the instruction in `client_id.txt.README` to obtain the `client_id`.
+You need this to get the follower list of your 'first' account

+Obtain the `oauth_token_from_browser` following the [next][#getting-oauth-token] section.
+You need this to start following, or copying the follower list of the first account into your second account.

 ## Getting OAuth token